SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/01_CPP_Course.md

 }
 ```

-> [!note] Note: An exception case
+> [!note] Note: An exception case in string literals
 > Not always.
 Some compiler only throws a warning for string literal example.
 But the conversion always syntax error.
 ## Bool Type conversion differences
 1. C has \_Bool keyword that added with C99 standard.
-This is a unsigned integer type and we can assign an integer value to that type. stdbool lib provides macros inside it to write bool  flag = true; but this is actually same as \_Bool.
-That leads the logic operators and the comparison operators in C is also results integer value, not exact bool value.
+This is a unsigned integer type and we can assign an integer value to that type. stdbool lib provides macros inside it to write "bool  flag = true;" but this is actually same as \_Bool.
+That leads the logic operators and the comparison operators are also results integer value in C, not the exact bool value.
 But in C++, bool is real.
 There are keyword bool, true and false.
 Therefore in C++, we shouldn't use int instead of bool.
 2. In C++ an another type has a automatic type conversion to bool.
 The rule is that if the value zero than the bool value is false and other ways it is always true.
 3. In C++ bool type has automatic type conversion to other types. true bool value is converted to integer 1 or real 1. false bool value is converted to 0.
 4. In C++, there are automatic type conversion from pointer types to bool type.
 Except nullptr, all pointers are converted to bool as true.